Medical Advisors

 Dr. Yesne Alici is an Associate Attending Psychiatrist at Memorial Sloan Kettering Cancer Center and an Associate Professor of Clinical Psychiatry at Weill Cornell Medical College.
 Board‑certified in Adult, Geriatric, and Consultation‑Liaison Psychiatry, she serves as the liaison psychiatrist to the Neuro‑Oncology and Geriatrics services.
 Dr. Alici is the Vice Chair of Clinical Operations in the Department of Psychiatry and Behavioral Sciences.
 She also serves as a Clinical Ethics Consultant, is a member of the Hospital Ethics Committee at Memorial Sloan Kettering, and holds a Healthcare Ethics Consultant certification.
 Her clinical, educational, and research work focuses on improving the care of patients with cancer, including the assessment and management of delirium, long‑term cognitive outcomes of cancer and its treatments, and compassionate symptom management for patients with serious and life‑limiting illness.

-Sorin Buga, M.D.
+Dr. Sorin Buga, M.D.

-Program Director, COH Hospice and Palliative Medicine Fellowship
+Program Director, COH Hospice and Palliative Medicine Fellowship.

 Lorna Rodriguez-Rodriguez, M.D., Ph.D